foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 - From the [**SSE Engine Fixes**](https://www.nexusmods.com/skyrimspecialedition/mods/17230) mod page, download the **(Part 1)** main file (click the **Mod Manager Download** button).
 - Click **Download** button again in the **Mod Requirements** window (all dependencies are already installed).
 - In Mod Organizer 2, find the downloaded file in the **Downloads** tab and double-click it to install.
-- The new mod will now appear in the mod order below the **ESSENTIALS** separator.
-- Check the box to activate it.
+- The new mod will now appear at the bottom of your mod order.
+Check the box to activate it.

 ### Configuration